William Shatner: Relationships with other actors

 Shatner first appeared on screen with Leonard Nimoy in 1964 when both actors guest-starred in an episode of The Man from U.N.C.L.E., "The Project Strigas Affair".
 Much like their characters on Star Trek, Shatner and Nimoy had a professional rivalry that developed into a close friendship.
 After the show's cancellation in 1969, they reunited in Star Trek: The Animated Series, and they also worked together on both The $20,000 Pyramid and T. J. Hooker.
-In 2016, Shatner revealed that despite their long and affectionate relationship, he and Nimoy had not spoken to each other in the five years before his death the year before.
+In 2016, Shatner revealed that despite their long and affectionate relationship, he and Nimoy had not spoken to each other in the five years before Nimoy's death the year before.

 Nimoy spoke about their mutual rivalry during the Star Trek years:

 Bill's energy was very good for my performance, because Spock could then be the cool individual.
 Our chemistry was successful right from the start.
 [We were] very competitive, with a sibling rivalry up to here, and after the show had been on the air a few weeks and they started to get a lot of mail about Spock, then the dictum came down from NBC: "Oh, give us more of that guy!
 They love that guy!"
 Well, that can be a problem for a leading man who's hired as the star of the show.

 On an episode of the A&E series Biography, where it was also divulged that Nimoy was Shatner's best man at his wedding with his fourth wife Elizabeth, Nimoy said, "Bill Shatner hogging the stage?
 No. Not the Bill Shatner I know."
 When Nimoy died in 2015, Shatner said, "I loved him like a brother.
 We will all miss his humor, his talent, and his capacity to love."
 Although Shatner was unable to take part in Nimoy's funeral due to other commitments, his daughters attended in his place, and he celebrated his friend's life in an online memorial.